 Installing a battery is especially helpful if you live in areas where extending power lines is not feasible.

-Since the sun’s energy is not going to run out any time soon, it can be considered a renewable source of energy.
-Moreover, you can even store this energy to get free electricity even when the sun is not around.
+Since the sun’s energy will not run out soon, it can be considered a renewable energy source.
+Moreover, you can store this energy to get free electricity even when the sun is not around.

 7. No Permit Required

 You do not need prior permission to install solar panels.
-While they are some rules and regulations in place, they are pretty minor.
+While some rules and regulations are in place, they are pretty minor.

 8. Increases Your Property Value